-In 2018, the estimated Santa Ana River flow at the mouth of the canyon was 14,933 acre-feet.
-Deducting the 619 acre-feet of flow that was stored behind Seven Oaks Dam in 2018.
-The total estimated diversions of Santa Ana River flow by Mutual and San Bernardino Valley Water Conservation District was 14,214 acre-feet.
-This left an estimated 14,314 acre-feet of Santa Ana River water available for diversions.
-The difference between the estimated inflow and the total diversions is 100 acre-feet.
-Comparing this difference with the observed flows past the Cuttle Weir at Greenspot Road Bridge and the spills from the afterbay of SCE PH No. 3 (zero acre-feet), results in unmeasured leakage losses and measurement errors of 100 acre-feet.
-These losses and errors represent only 0.7 percent of the estimated Santa Ana River flow (acre-feet).
+In 2019, the estimated Santa Ana River flow at the mouth of the canyon was 63,946 acre-feet.
+The total estimated diversions of Santa Ana River flow by Mutual and San Bernardino Valley Water Conservation District was 53,156 acre-feet.
+After deducting the 709 acre-feet of water stored behind Seven Oaks Dam in 2019, this left an estimated 10,081 acre-feet of Santa Ana River water not diverted in 2019.
+Comparing this difference with the observed flows past the Cuttle Weir at Greenspot Road Bridge (9,602 acre-feet) and the spills from the afterbay of SCE PH No. 3 (267 acre-feet), results in unmeasured leakage losses and measurement errors of 212 acre-feet.
+These losses and errors represent only 0.3 percent of the estimated Santa Ana River flow (acre-feet).

-Lake Releases/In-Lieu Water Deliveries
+Lake Releases/In Lieu Water Deliveries

 Santa Ana River flows are often insufficient to meet Mutual's water needs; as a result, they frequently request lake releases from Big Bear MWD to meet their needs.
-Big Bear MWD has the choice of releasing water from the lake or providing an in-lieu supply.
-At their meeting on May 1,
+Big Bear MWD has the choice of releasing water from the lake or providing an In Lieu supply.
+At their meeting on

-1987, the Board of Directors of the Big Bear MWD voted unanimously to approve the following policy for providing in-lieu supplies.
+May 1, 1987, the Board of Directors of the Big Bear MWD voted unanimously to approve the following policy for providing In Lieu Water supplies.

-- 1. Adopt the following 1987 in-lieu policy: - A. When the lake is in the top 4 feet, the irrigation demands from the lake will be met by releasing water from Big Bear Lake. - B. When the lake is between 4 feet and 6 feet down, the District intends to purchase inlieu water between the months of May 1st and October 31st from either wells or the State Water Project; between November 1st and April 30, water required would be released from Big Bear Lake. - C. When the lake is between 6 and 7 feet down, the Board shall determine whether to release from the lake. - D. In the unlikely event that the lake is more than 7 feet down, the District intends to buy in-lieu water throughout the year. - E. The General Manager shall inform the Board each time water is released.
+- 1. Adopt the following 1987 In Lieu policy: - A. When the lake is in the top 4 feet, the irrigation demands from the lake will be met by releasing water from Big Bear Lake. - B. When the lake is between 4 feet and 6 feet down, the District intends to purchase In Lieu Water between the months of May 1st and October 31st from either wells or the State Water Project; between November 1st and April 30, water required would be released from Big Bear Lake. - C. When the lake is between 6 and 7 feet down, the Board shall determine whether to release from the lake. - D. In the unlikely event that the lake is more than 7 feet down, the District intends to buy In Lieu water throughout the year. - E. The General Manager shall inform the Board each time water is released.

-On November 16, 2006, the Board of Directors of Big Bear MWD modified their Lake Release Policy to eliminate items C, D and E and to use in-lieu water whenever the lake is more than 6 feet below full.
+On November 16, 2006, the Board of Directors of Big Bear MWD modified their Lake Release Policy to eliminate items C, D and E and to use In Lieu Water whenever the lake is more than 6 feet below full.
 The revised Lake Release Policy is:

 - 1. When the Lake is within the top 4 feet, the water demands from Bear Valley Mutual will be met with Lake releases; - 2.
-When the Lake is between 4 and 6 feet below full, the District intends to obtain inlieu water between the months of May 1 and October 31.
+When the Lake is between 4 and 6 feet below full, the District intends to obtain In Lieu water between the months of May 1 and October 31.
 Between November 1 and April 30, water required would be released from Big Bear Lake; - 3.
-When the Lake is more than 6 feet below full, the District intends to obtain in-lieu water throughout the year.
+When the Lake is more than 6 feet below full, the District intends to obtain In Lieu water throughout the year.

-In 2018, the lake level was more than 6 feet below full for the entire year.
-The lake ended the year 18.20 feet below full.
+In 2019, the lake level was more than 6 feet below full for the entire year.
+The lake ended the year 11.44 feet below full.